olibaim/olibaim/README.md

-## Hi there! 👋
+## Hi! 👋
-## My name is Olivia Bailey and am a current junior at University of Louisville's Speed School of Enginnering.
-I will be adding a few of my different projects here within the next few weeks so be sure to check them out!
+## My name is Olivia and am a current junior at University of Louisville's Speed School of Enginnering.

 ### Here's what I've been working with lately:
+- C and C++
-- MySQL
+- C# and .NET
-- Java, JavaFX, Swing API
 - Microsoft Azure
-- C and C++
-- Qt Design
+- Unity

 ### Here's what I'm learning currently:
 - AI Algorithms, Integration
 - Azure Bot Development
 - C++ ADT Functionality
-- More JavaScript, JSON!
+- JavaScript, JSON
-- More Python!
+- Python

-### Here are some projects I've been working on:
+### Here are some projects I have been working on:
-- Java PDF Reader
-- C++ Chess
-- Minimax AI
+- Minimax Chess AI
-- Azure chabot for UofL
+- Azure Cloud Storage API

-### Here's my LinkedIn!
+### Be sure to see me on LinkedIn as well:
 https://www.linkedin.com/in/olivia-bailey-308329218/

 ## Thanks for visiting!